 - 1 1/2 cups whole milk

 - In a large heavy bottomed sauce pan, add the oil and bacon.
 Heat for 5 minutes, or until the bacon has rendered its fat, but not yet crispy.

 - Meanwhile, place the onions, celery, carrots and garlic into a food processor and puree until the vegetables are well pureed like.

 - Turn the heat to high and add the vegetables to the sauce pan.
 Cook for about 10-15 minutes, or until the liquid has been absorbed and the vegetables start to brown and stick to the bottom of the pan.
 Stir frequently.

 - Add the ground beef, ground pork and salt to the vegetable mixture.
 Stir well to incorporate.
 Cook for 10-15 minutes, or until the meat begins to stick and brown to the bottom of the pan.

-- Serve warm with cooked pasta.
-Salt to taste.
+- Salt to taste and serve warm with cooked pasta.